-- 1. Drop the drive belt over the drive clutch and pull back the slack. - NOTE: To ensure satisfactory belt life, install belts so they operate in the same direction of rotation by positioning the identification numbers so that you can read them.
+1. Drop the drive belt over the drive clutch and pull back the slack.

+NOTE: To ensure satisfactory belt life, install belts so they operate in the same direction of rotation by positioning the identification numbers so that you can read them.
 If required, separate the sheaves as outlined in the belt removal procedures.

-- 2. Rotate the L-wrench counter-clockwise to tighten the sheaves while working the belt to the outer edge of the sheaves. - 3.
-Remove the wrench and store it in the tool kit. - 4.
-Reinstall the side panel. - 5.
-Close and secure the hood.
+- 2. Rotate the L-wrench counter-clockwise to tighten the sheaves while working the belt to the outer edge of the sheaves.

+- 3. Remove the wrench.

+- 4. Reinstall the side panel.

+- 5. Close and secure the hood.